gazebosim/gz-transport/tutorials/07_relay.md

 ## Launch the subscriber

-Open a terminal in your host and launch your subscriber, forcing Ignition Transport to only bind to the IP address that we found in the previous step:
+Open a terminal in your host and launch your subscriber, forcing Gazebo Transport to only bind to the IP address that we found in the previous step:

 ```